Things to Do & See in Annapolis, MD: a Local’s Travel Guide

 What Annapolis lacks in tourist sites, it makes up for in local businesses.
 One of the best things about Annapolis is the selection of local restaurants and art galleries.
 While painting and photography is very popular in Annapolis, there are some stores that have handmade decorative arts and pottery.
 Some other parts of Annapolis include Eastport, which is a charming residential area.
 If you like houses, a walk around Eastport is lovely.
 Also Parole is where the mall and a lot of other shopping centres are.
 This part is very busy but less exciting, and has more chain restaurants and stores than local.

 A fun thing to do for almost anyone is to hit the shores and go out on a boat in the Chesapeake Bay.
 There are rentals in the area, but they can be quite pricey.
 If you do have a car handy, I recommend going to Quiet Waters Park, which is a very large recreational park.
-There’s a place here called Paddle or Pedal, where you can rent kayaks and bikes.
-Rough prices are $5 entrance to the park per car and $15 per hour on a kayak, so that’s significantly cheaper.
+There’s a place here called Capital SUP, where you can rent kayaks.
+Rough prices are $5 entrance to the park per car and $25 per hour on a kayak, so that’s significantly cheaper.
 Kayaking on the river is not the same as going out on a boat on the bay, but it’s equally nice and more budget-friendly.